nishantc1527/Algorithms-Java/README.md

 Okay, now, how many points do you get for contributing?
 When you pick something from [the issues](https://github.com/nishantc1527/Algorithms/issues), the issue will specify the number of points you get.
 Sometimes, it will be a concrete number, but sometimes, it will be a range (for example, 5 - 10) and you get rewarded depending on the quality of your pull request.
-Even in the issues with concrete numbers, if you go above and beyond and do a really good job I might reward more.
+Even in the issues with concrete numbers, if you go above and beyond and do a fantastic job I might reward more.
 If you leave out some stuff or leave bugs, I will ask if you want to except fewer points or fix it.
 If you decide to just except fewer points, then I will open another issue for that.